guido57/IReye/README.md

 ### Overview
 With a Raspberry PI, equipped with a loudspeaker and optionally with a HDMI screen, you can connect to it to:
--issue IR commands to a TV or similar
+- issue IR commands to a TV or similar
 -view the USB camera connected to the PI
 -listen from the USB microphone connected to the PI